-THE EARLY YEARS
+THE EARLY YEARS OF HANS BESSELINK

 While other kids played Street Fighter or Super Mario, I was up in my room trying to recreate Hip-Hop and other electronic beats in ProTracker on the Commodore Amiga 500.
 It got better when the Amiga made room for an Atari 1040ST with Cubase.

 I kept at it for years, sometimes on the backburner, but creating Hip-Hop beats has always been a thing in and around my Studio.
-Sold beats, sample packs and collaborated on various Mixtapes with rappers from the Netherlands, Belgium and Germany.
+Sold beats, sample packs, and collaborated on various Mixtapes with rappers from the Netherlands, Belgium, and Germany.

-INTRODUCTION INTO THE DANCE-SCENE
+INTRODUCTION TO THE DANCE-SCENE

-My true passion has always been dark, odd and raw stuff.
+My true passion has always been dark, odd, and raw stuff.
 Weird sounds, tons of percussion, repetitive and broken beats.
 In my own Industrial tracks, there are hardly any melodies.
 I love weird, chaotic percussion, but odd meters and dance music usually don’t mix so well.
 Thinking commercially is a thing that I still have to learn today!
 If I just didn’t love coloring outside the box so much.

 A DIFFERENT PATH

 In 2021 a new journey started, I started building my very first Eurorack.
 It started as a 3U – 84HP Doepfer case.
 Exciting times ahead!
 You can read about it on my blog.

 Feel free to visit my social media and a follow or like of those social media profiles would certainly be greatly appreciated.😎